-We appear in all Courts which consider and decide Intervention Order Applications.
+Our intervention order lawyers appear in all Courts which consider and decide Intervention Order Applications.
 We represent those defending those Applications, including in County Court Appeals, and those applying for Intervention Orders for their own protection.
-We are also unique in that we represent Protected People, who may or may not want an Order against the Respondent.
+We are also unique in that we represent Protected People, who may or may not want an Order against the Respondent but who have had Orders taken out on their behalf by Victoria Police.
 Increasingly, Police are using their powers to take out Intervention Order Applications where the person who they are purporting to protect does not want the Order and may be disadvantaged if an Order is put in place.

-Intervention Orders are being more commonly used both by Police and individuals to obtain protection against a person who has committed family violence or prohibited behaviour, to exclude a person from a residence or to assist in visa applications.
-Many people do not know that having a Family Violence Intervention Order in place can assist migrants to obtain visas, where that person’s residence is reliant on being in a relationship with a permanent resident and which relationship has deterioriated.
 Similarly, being able to restrain another person from otherwise legal behaviour, can unfairly assist people who are engaged in litigation, debt recovery and family law proceedings.
 Most often, the individual Respondent to an Application can be significantly disadvantaged and feel pressured to concede to an Order being made against them.
-This is why it is important to seek legal advice and, preferably, to have an advocate appear for you in order to represent your interests to the Police, Applicants and also the Courts.
+This is why it is important to seek legal advice and, preferably, to have an intervention order lawyer appear for you in order to represent your interests to the Police, Applicants and also the Courts.
 Sometimes, even just an initial consultation can give you crucial advice and ease your mind walking into Court.

 Intervention Orders can be brought under two pieces of legislation: